 Honeywell has restored the former LCP Chemicals site in the town of Geddes, a former Allied Chemical property that was a source of mercury contamination.
 During the remediation of the LCP Chemicals site, Honeywell removed 14,500 pounds (more than 7 tons) of mercury from plant property through “soil washing.”

 Under the direction of the New York State Department of Environmental Conservation, the restoration involved a combination of mercury removal from soil on the former plant property; excavation of contaminated sediments in surrounding areas; installation of an on-site groundwater collection system; and the construction of a five-story-deep, underground cutoff wall to prevent any future runoff from the site.

-Input into the design from the State University of New York College of Environmental Science and Forestry (SUNY-ESF), Audubon, and Ducks Unlimited at the LCP wetlands helped restore approximately 20 acres of habitat with native vegetation, including 14 acres of wetlands.
-The area was restored with nearly 12,000 native trees and wetland plants, representing more than 20 native species.
-To date, more than 48 varieties of fish, bird, and other wildlife species have returned to the re-established wetlands.
+Input into the design from the State University of New York College of Environmental Science and Forestry (SUNY-ESF), Audubon, and Ducks Unlimited at the LCP wetlands helped restore approximately 25 acres of habitat with native vegetation, including 12 acres of wetlands.
+The area was restored with approximately 12,000 native trees and wetland plants, representing more than 20 native species.
+To date, more than 70 varieties of fish, bird, and other wildlife species have returned to the re-established wetlands, including Pied-billed Grebe.

 For more news about this cleanup area, click on “News” on the left sidebar under “Former LCP site & Wetlands.”